 So, what is the right budget for you?

 It depends on your goals and is actually a percentage of your target gross revenue.
 That’s why you always start planning with your goals.

-Let’s also assume that up until now you’ve spent zero on law firm marketing strategies.
-How much do you have to invest during 2022 so that you achieve the results you’re looking for?
+Let’s assume up until now you’ve spent zero on law firm marketing strategies.
+So, how much do you have to invest during 2022 to achieve the results you’re looking for?

-The only thing that could stop you is not knowing whether you will really get the return on investment you’re looking for, and that’s a valid concern.
+The only thing preventing you from spending marketing dollars is not knowing whether you will really get a high return on investment, and that’s a valid concern.